MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 # Lectures API Tests
-**Description:** These APIs are for the functionalities related to lecture content such as submitting feedback, generating transcript, chatbot with GenAI, and sentiment analysis using GenAI.
+**Description:** These APIs are for the functionalities related to lecture video content such as submitting feedback and generating transcript.
+API's for chatbot using GenAI and generating sentiment analysis using GenAI.

 ### Endpoint:
 - **URL:** ```http://127.0.0.1:5000/api/submit_rating```
 - **Method:** POST

 1. ```def test_submit_ratings_invalid_id()```
-Tests whether the app correctly rejects the submission of content ratings by a user who is not in the database
+Tests whether the app correctly rejects the submission of lecture video content ratings by a user who is not in the database
     - Passed Inputs:
         - ```
           {